Strategy

 Top tip: Well-crafted content should always include clear CTAs, encouraging visitors to take the next step, whether that’s signing up for a newsletter, downloading a resource, or booking a product demo.

-In practice:At Scribly, we design B2B content strategies to move customers down the sales funnel.
+In practice:At Scribly, we design content marketing B2B lead generation strategies to move customers down the sales funnel.
 Part of mapping their pain points is identifying their thought process and obstacles at each stage of the buying process.
 That’s why some blogs are more informational and aim to increase brand awareness, while other blogs are more conversion-led and aim to turn leads into clients.
 For example, your prospective clients might take five key phases to move from awareness to action.

 |